MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportPhishAddresses
-The ReportPhishAddresses parameter specifies the recipients who receive messages that are reported as phishing by users.
-A valid value is an internal email address.
-You can specify multiple email addresses separated by commas.
+The ReportPhishAddresses parameter specifies the email address of the custom Exchange Online mailbox to receive user reported messages in the Microsoft integrated reporting experience.

+You can't use this parameter by itself.
+You need to specify the same email address for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters in the same command.

+This parameter is meaningful only when the ReportPhishToCustomizedAddress parameter value is $true.

 ```yaml
 Type: MultiValuedProperty